zx0223winner/HSDSnake/docs/Usage.md

 ## 4. [Snakefile_part3](../workflow/Snakefile_part3)

 ### Prepare_hsdfinder_inputs
-`Purpose`: prepare the input protein sequence for hsdfinder tool
+`Purpose`: This step is to generate a protein fasta file with short header line.

 `scripts`:
 ```